 Transfer students register for 4 full-credit courses, plus accompanying labs, if applicable, for a maximum of 4.50 credits.
 Incoming transfer students are strongly discouraged from taking more than 4.50 credits in the first semester.
 If there is a critical educational reason for taking more than 4.50, the possibility should be discussed with your academic adviser during drop/add at the start of the term.

 Please review the Course Offerings to begin planning your schedule.
-Be sure to check the Restrictions, Prerequisites, and Notes columns before you make your course selections.
+Be sure to check for any relevant restrictions, prerequisites, or notes before you make your course selections.
 Course descriptions are available by clicking on the course in the course offerings.

 Begin by compiling a list of courses that interest you, then narrow those down to four preferred courses.
-Be sure to check the days and times (“starts” and “ends” columns) of your four preferred courses to ensure they do not conflict.
+Be sure to check the days and times of your four preferred courses to ensure they do not conflict.
 The Colgate day/time schedule can assist you in mapping out your schedule.

 Choose your alternate course selections from the remaining courses on your list.
 Do not worry about time conflicts among alternate course selections.
-You must fill in all alternate choices.
+Please provide several alternate choices.
 An alternate course should be a different course title, not the same course offered at a different time (i.e., different section).
 Registrar staff will try all sections of a single course before moving on to an alternate choice.

 Colgate University prides itself on being a liberal arts institution.
 This means that students must take a wide array of courses to earn a degree.
 Your first semester is the best time to explore what Colgate has to offer while fulfilling graduation requirements along the way.
 Think about this as you choose your courses.